zainmehdi/UR-Simulation-in-Unity-Hardware-in-the-loop-Animation-of-Real-Robot/README.md

   ![capture](robotnet.PNG)

 - Disable firewall in windows otherwise guest wont be able to communicate with the host.
-- If everything goes well you should be able to ping back and firth between guest and the host.
+- If everything goes well you should be able to ping back and forth between guest and the host.

   ![capture](ping.PNG)